adrien-ben/tictactoe-odin/readme.md

 First simple project to discover the language and raylib.

+This is a simple network tictactoe game.
+It uses TCP sockets.

 ## How to play

 - Click on the board or move with ⬆️⬇️⬅️➡️ and press Enter to place a pawn